Click to go to the Classic Train Songs<sup><small>TM</small></sup> home page.

 Collectible Trains and Villages: On30 Trains and accessories designed by Thomas Kinkade and others

-Written by Paul D. Race for Family Garden Trains(tm) ,
+Written by Paul D. Race

 Classic Train Songs

 Paul dressed in period clothes for a event at the Clark County (Ohio) Historical Society.Hi, I'm Paul Race, a folksinger and train-lover from my youth, and I operate several large web sites about folk music and trains (see the matrix at the bottom of this page).
-But this is the only one where those interests really collide.
+But this is the only one where those interests really converge.

 If you have a favorite train song, or a favorite performer that you'd like to see added next, please contact me and I'll try to track them down.
 Also, if you don't see the link for a particular song, hit refresh - it seems like Amazon can never populate all of the links at the same time.